snowmate/python-demo/README.md

 # Snowmate - Python Demo
 &nbsp;&nbsp;

-Snowmate generates unit tests with inputs, mocks and assertions based on your software's behaviour.
+Snowmate generates unit tests with inputs, mocks, and assertions based on your software's behavior. &nbsp;&nbsp;

-This demo project will allow you to feel how Snowmate works like, generate unit tests and easily execute them.
+This demo project will allow you to feel how Snowmate works, generate unit tests, and quickly execute them.
 Snowmate can support any Python project and save a considerable amount of time on test authoring.

 &nbsp;&nbsp;